 Here are five top tips to make sure you leave in the right way, with the best relationships still intact:

-1. Be open about your plans
+1. Be open about your plans when you quit

 If you’re leaving to start up a new company, why not be open about it?
 People will find out soon enough anyway and your boss should appreciate it if you’re honest up front.
 They may even be able to offer some support.

 2. Give a good amount of notice

 Starting up your own company, there may not be so much urgency to leave your job as soon as your contractual notice period is up.
 Being flexible and helping out until such a time as you can be replaced, can pay dividends when it comes to your employers’ good will.

 3. Make sure all your ducks are in order